 Offering suggested amounts is a key way to collect donations and raise the value of those donations, but we shouldn’t forget about the people who want to donate something different.
 If there’s no option for them to enter a custom amount, they’ll probably just leave your donation page.

-Ready to accept donations on your website?
-With WP Simple Pay and Stripe, you can easily set up a clean donation form and embed it on any page, sidebar, or widget area of your site.
-Give your donors plenty of suggestion donation amounts and the option to subscribe to a monthly donation plan.
+With WP Simple Pay, you can customize donation forms and easily embed them on any page, sidebar, or widget area of your site.
+Be sure to give your donors plenty of suggestion donation amounts and the option to subscribe to a monthly donation plan.